-By Amanda Juico Dela Cruz
+By Amanda Juico Dela Cruz.
+Images courtesy of the galleries.

 In Literature, personal essays and memoirs are arguably the most difficult to write because they talk about the self.
 Ironic, but penning about the self requires the writer to be vulnerable, to introspect, to find wisdom in what may feel like meaningless struggles.
 It demands the writer’s naked self.
 This is true for the visual arts too.
 Yao Samapana and Binong Javier confront their personal struggles and how these pressures can turn them into something better, something great.
 Babylyn Geroche Fajilagutan and Chino Yulo reveal their personal windows with the former through her studio’s window while the latter through his scuba diving adventures.
 Nashreen dives deep into her unconscious mind to seek for her wise inner self.